GLIOBLASTOMA INVASION MODEL

-Monitoring of tumor dispersion and metastatisural organoids to asses drug efficiency on tumor growth, motility and metastasis.
+Monitoring of tumor dispersion and metastatisural organoids to assess drug efficiency on tumor growth, motility, and metastasis.

-BlastomaBrain is a drug testing service to investigate the efficiency of compounds against brain tumor.
-It allows to study glioblastoma in its natural environment, namely healthy human neural tissue.
+BlastomaBrain is a drug testing service to investigate the efficiency of compounds against brain tumors.
+It allows us to study glioblastomas in their natural environment, within healthy human neural tissue.
 Thus, responses to drugs are also likely to be closer to reality.

-We transduce human glioblastoma cells to overexpress a fluorescent reporter, and generate tumor spheroids.
+We transduce human glioblastoma cells to overexpress a fluorescent reporter and generate tumor spheroids.
 These are inoculated on our 3-dimensional neural tissue derived from human pluripotent stem cells.
-Tumor growth is monitored via measuement of the fluorescent signal.
+Tumor growth is monitored through the measurement of the fluorescent signal.

 The fluorescent glioblastoma grows rapidly inside the neural tissue.
-Semi-automatic quantification is applied to measure tumor area, in parallel we do monitor tumor dispersion and metastasis.
+Semi-automatic quantification is applied to measure tumor area, in parallel, we monitor tumor dispersion and metastasis.

 Fig. A: Topview of glioblastoma growth in the neural tissue 0-7 days post-inoculation.
-Fluorescence tumor imaging on the uper panel is quantified in a semi-automatized manner to obtain glioblastoma’s area in bottom and right panel.
+Fluorescence tumor imaging on the upper panel is quantified in a semi-automatized manner to obtain glioblastoma area in the bottom and right panels.

 Semi-automatic fluorescence quantification revealed that the anti-cancer drug Temozolomide strongly affects glioblastoma growth.
-Our absolute IC50 of 258uM is comparable to literature data.
-Alternative histologic, proteomic or genomic readouts can also be performed.
+Our absolute IC50 of 258uM is comparable to the literature data.
+Alternative histologic, proteomic, or genomic readouts can also be performed.

-Fig. B: Left panel shows semi-automatized quantification of tumor fluorescence area following Temozolomide treatment for 7 days (3 replicates).
-Alternative histological readout can be performed to vizualize tumor growth which was altered by miR-1293 micro-RNA on the right panel (Vimentin IHC, braun colored).
+Fig. B: The left panel shows semi-automatized quantification of tumor fluorescence area following Temozolomide treatment for 7 days (3 replicates).
+An alternative histological readout can be performed to visualize tumor growth which was altered by miR-1293 micro-RNA on the right panel (Vimentin IHC, braun colored).

 Field of application